-Refuse and recycling collection services to the Annexation Area will be incorporated into existing collection routes.
+Refuse and recycling collection services to the Annexation Area will be incorporated into rerouting of existing collection routes.
 A map showing existing refuse collection routes is attached and incorporated herein as Exhibit 16.
+The department plans to add the single-family pickup to route 9 on Thursday.

 Additional costs incurred resulting from the annexation will be in personnel, operating supplies, services and landfill fees.
 The Sanitation Department reports that the annexation will not require additional funds for equipment.